emberjs/website/source/blog/2018-07-16-ember-3-3-released.md

 responsive: true
 ---

-Today the Ember project is releasing version 3.3.0 of Ember.js, Ember Data, and Ember CLI- a little later than planned, for sure!
-Thank you for your support and patience.
+Today the Ember project is releasing version 3.3.0 of Ember.js, Ember Data, and Ember CLI.
+We know, 3.2 seems like it just came out yesterday!
+But we wanted to (stay? get back?) on track.
+So 3.3.0 is here!

-This release kicks off the 3.3 beta cycle for all sub-projects.
+This release kicks off the 3.4 beta cycle for all sub-projects.
 We encourage our community (especially addon authors) to help test these beta builds and report any bugs before they are published as a final release in six weeks' time.
 The [ember-try](https://github.com/ember-cli/ember-try) addon is a great way to continuously test your projects against the latest Ember releases.

 You can read more about our general release process here: